a-oneil/Indicator-Search/setup.md

 * `SERVER_ADDRESS`: Required, Used for seeding API calls, slack notifications, and result links.
 * `HOSTNAME`: Required, Docker https proxy, this must be the same as the hostname on the SSL cert.
 * `USER_INVITE_KEY`: Required, string to hand out to for user registration.
 This limits the installation of Indicator Search to your team members/people you know.
 * `POSTGRES_HOST`: Required, If running on the same host, this is handled for you.
-If you want to build an image and push to a container, make sure to set the correct postgres IP and port.
+Otherwise, make sure to set the correct postgres details.
 * `POSTGRES_PORT`: Required, Default is 5432.
 * `POSTGRES_USER`: Required, User for postgres.
 * `POSTGRES_PASSWORD`: Required, Password for the postgres user.